rdytech/react-filterbar/docs/API-V1.md

 ### GET

-The endpoint GET action expects to be able to receive a JSON array of the following form:
+The endpoint GET action expects to be able to receive the save search and convert to Search API.
+It is backward compatible to version 1 format as well as the current version 2 format.
+It can receive a JSON array of the following forms:

+##### Version 1 format

 ```javascript
 [